wix-incubator/react-native-wordpress-editor/README.md

-# React Native WordPress Editor
+# React Native WordPress Rich Text Editor

 React Native Wrapper for [WordPress Rich Text Editor](https://github.com/wordpress-mobile/WordPress-Editor-iOS).
 The WordPress-Editor is the text editor used in the official WordPress mobile [apps](https://github.com/wordpress-mobile) to create and edit pages & posts.
 In short it's a simple, straightforward way to visually edit HTML.